Dormers Garden City, NY 11530

 - Rear setback: 25–35 feet in most residential districts.
 Relevant only if the dormer extends beyond the existing rear wall.

 - Floor area ratio (FAR): The Village Building Department calculates FAR including all finished floor area.
 Adding a dormer converts unfinished attic to finished space, which increases FAR.
-Our architect Tim Novak calculates FAR compliance before drawings begin.
+Our architect our in-house architect calculates FAR compliance before drawings begin.

 Dormers Garden City NY — ARB, Permits & Contractor Selection